 The Roarin' Boys.
 A new play about the life of the Welsh roarin' boy, Dylan Thomas.
 Started!

 Henry V - Lion of England.
-The critically acclaimed play that gave rise to the start of Maverick, performed in Birmingham, Stratford and London.
+The critically acclaimed play that gave rise to the start of Maverick, performed in Birmingham, Stratford-on-Avon and London.
 DONE

 And its follow up, Hamlet - Horatio's Tale with Sir Derek Jacobi.
 DONE